Mild solutions to a measure-valued mass evolution problem with flux boundary conditions: Introduction

-Measure-valued formulations gained interest substantially lately, both from fundamental mathematical perspective (like gradient flows in metric spaces \cite{Savare}) as in applications (like evolution of structured cell densities \cite{Ackleh1, Ackleh2,DG,Gwiazda2,Gwiazda1}, crowd dynamics \cite{PiccoliTosinMeasTh,Bellomo}).
-Pedestrian crowds and their dynamics in high-density regimes is a modern topic of intense study not only in security, logistics, and civil engineering (crowd-structure interactions) but also in non-equilibrium statistical mechanics of social systems; see e.g. \cite{HelbingMolnar} (an example of a very influential paper in the field), and \cite{Schadschneider2011} for a detailed overview of the current status or research, and applied mathematics cf. e.g. \cite{PiccoliTosinMeasTh,Bellomo, Borsche} and references cited therein.
+Measure-valued formulations of evolution equations have an increasing interest, both from fundamental mathematical perspective (e.g. gradient flows in metric spaces \cite{Savare}) and in applications (e.g. in structured population models \cite{Ackleh1, Ackleh2,Gwiazda2,DG,Gwiazda1}, crowd dynamics \cite{Bellomo,PiccoliTosinMeasTh}).
+Pedestrian crowds and their dynamics in high-density regimes is a modern topic of intense study not only in security, logistics, and civil engineering (crowd-structure interactions) but also in non-equilibrium statistical mechanics of social systems; see e.g. \cite{HelbingMolnar} and \cite{Schadschneider2011} for an overview of the current status of research.
+Other related examples can be found in \cite{Borsche} and references cited therein.

-In order to focus on the essential mathematical issues, we consider in this paper the simplest system that we can envision: a system of particles moving in a one dimensional confined space, say with position $x$ in the interval $[0,1]$, forced by an externally determined velocity field $v(x)$.
-There is no interaction (yet) among individuals and the boundaries are `{\em sticking}' and {\em partially absorbing}: once a particle arrives at the boundary its stays there and can be removed from the system (being `absorbed' or `gated') randomly at a time after arrival that is exponentially distributed with constant absorption rate $a$.
-Formally, one would expect an equation of the form

-That is, in the measure-valued formulation for the associated particle system with `sticking' boundary conditions \cite{Taira} these conditions should be incorporated in the measure-valued equation \eqref{structure1} as a density dependent (point located) sink.

-There is an issue with the precise interpretation of \eqref{structure1} however.
-Evaluation of the measure at the set $\{1\}$ seems to inhibit a proper interpretation in distributional sense on $\Rp\times[0,1]$, which is the point of view taken in e.g. \cite{Canizo,Gwiazda1,Gwiazda2}.
-The main source of problems in the analysis of \eqref{structure1} is the discontinuity of the map $\mu\mapsto \mu(\{1\})$ in the natural topology on measures for this problem.
+Here we consider the problem of well-posedness and approximation of solutions to a class of linear transport equations on the unit interval $[0,1]$ with linear, but discontinuous perturbation, formulated in the space $\CM([0,1])$ of finite Borel measures.
+That is, we prove existence, uniqueness and continuous dependence of solutions on initial data for the measure-valued equation

+where $f:[0,1]\to\R$ is a {\em piecewise bounded-Lipschitz function} with finitely many discontinuities.
+That is, $f$ has finitely many points of discontinuity and the restriction of $f$ to each of the intervals of continuity is bounded Lipschitz. $f\cdot \mu_t$ is the measure on $[0,1]$ with density $f$ with respect to $\mu_t$.
+We assume that the velocity field $v:[0,1]\to\R$ is bounded Lipschitz and interpret a $v$ that points outwards at either one of the boundary points $x=0$ or $x=1$ (i.e. $v(0)<0$ or $v(1)>0$) as describing the presence of a `sticking boundary' (cf. \cite{Taira}) at that point.
+Alternatively, other researchers (e.g. \cite{Gwiazda-Jamroz_ea:2012}) have replaced $v$ by a discontinuous $\hat{v}$ that equals $v$ on $(0,1)$, but is set to zero at boundary points where $v$ points outwards.